 2. Clearly define expectations for tasks and processes.
 Without the convenience of being able to pop by your colleague’s office, it can be difficult to coordinate tasks.
 Deliberate and clear communication is required to ensure everyone is on the same page.
 Focus attention on the details of task design and the processes that will be used to complete them.
 It will go a long way in reducing miscommunication.

 3. Set up a regular feedback system.
-According to a study by StackHands, companies that implement regular employee feedback have turnover rates 14.9 percent lower than those where employees receive no feedback.
+Organizations that implement regular employee feedback have lower turnover rates than those where employees receive no feedback.
 Everyone wants to be recognized for their work — and when working remotely, feedback is essential to engagement and commitment.
 It could be as simple as consistently shouting out your colleagues wins in your messaging tool.
 Alternatively, tools like Bonusly, which allows co-workers to send each other micro-bonuses, offer another way to celebrate one another’s wins.

 4. Use the right technology to boost productivity.
 Putting the right tools in place will help you achieve great things together — with greater flexibility — no matter where you are sitting.
 Here are a few examples:

 - Hosting regularly scheduled meetings via video puts a face to the person you are working with and supports a more authentic connection.
 Being able to read body language helps reduce miscommunication.
-And with so many tools available for hosting virtual meetings — including Zoom, Google Hangouts, Vidyo and Sqwiggle — it’s easy to meet up face to face.
+And with so many tools available for hosting virtual meetings — including Zoom, Google Hangouts and Vidyo — it’s easy to meet up face to face.